 Let’s start with the basics: what is a floor drain, and what’s it for?
 A floor drain is an opening in the floor of a basement that connects to a sewer pipe beneath the floor.
 It makes it possible to divert water from the basement, to prevent water accumulation.
 A basement drain can protect to some degree against water damage.

 The location chosen for the drain is important: generally speaking, it should be located at the lowest point of the basement floor.
 A couple of other considerations come into play also, however.
 The location of appliances such as a water heater or basement bathroom fixtures will also come into the picture: in those cases the drain might be located near to those potential sources of water.

-As the floor drain will also be connecting to the wastewater plumbing beneath the floor, placement of the drain shoulld also take that into consideration.
-Other things being equal, locating the floor drain near to where it can be attached to the under floor plumbing will reduce the amount of concrete work and excavation involved.
+As the floor drain will also be connecting to the wastewater plumbing beneath the floor, placement of the drain should also take that into consideration.
+Other things being equal, locating the drain near to where it can be attached to the underfloor plumbing will reduce the amount of concrete work and excavation involved.

 If the basement does not have plumbing pipes, another way to remove water will need to be found; usually a sump pump is a solution.

 Opening the floor